 Instead of committing to resolutions you’ll likely fail to complete, choose to take one small action each month year.
 The main point is that your finances require care, just like the rest of your life, so make sure you are giving them attention this year.

-Are you ready to make 2015 the best year ever?
+Are you ready to make this the best year ever?
 Which month’s actions are you looking forward to most?

 Editor's Note: Did you know about the service called $5 meal plans?
 For $5 a month, they send you recipes of delicious, healthy, yet cheap food that costs just $5 a meal.